UPC/ravada/docs/add_kvm_storage_pool.md

-# How to add a Qemu-KVM storage pool

 If you run out of disk space you may add a new disk.
 KVM mush then be informed about this new space available by creating a new storage pool.